Chocolate Bundt Cake

 • Eggs: Essential for structure and binding the cake together.

-• Vanilla Extract: Adds depth and enhances the overall flavor of the cake.
+• Vanilla Extract: Adds a warm, sweet depth and enhances the cake’s flavor.

 • All-Purpose Flour: Forms the base of the cake.
-Measure it using the spoon-and-level method for accuracy.
+Measure using the spoon-and-level method for accuracy.

 • Natural Cocoa Powder: Imparts a rich chocolate flavor.